Department of the Navy, DOD.

 Alternatives Considered: The proposed action is the disposal of the NAS South Weymouth property and the subsequent reuse in a manner consistent with the Final Reuse Plan as adopted by the SSTTDC.
 The FEIS analyzed the effects of the Preferred Reuse Plan, as well as the effects of two other reuse plan alternatives.

-The Preferred Reuse Plan proposes a mix of business (office, research and development (RD), manufacturing, and industrial), retail, residential, institutional, recreational, open space, and infrastructure uses.
+The Preferred Reuse Plan proposes a mix of business (office, research and Start Printed Page 20098development (R&D), manufacturing, and industrial), retail, residential, institutional, recreational, open space, and infrastructure uses.
 A total of about 3.6 million square feet of new and existing buildings would provide employment opportunities for about 9,540 workers.
 Approximately 500-700 units of senior housing would provide housing for 1,140 senior citizens.
 A new access road, referred to as the Route 3 access roadway, would be necessary to accommodate the increased traffic.
 This access roadway would connect Route 3 to Route 18 transiting through the NAS South Weymouth.
 Full build-out of the NAS South Weymouth property under the Preferred Reuse Plan would occur over a 20-year period.